 The value between 0 and 10 reflects the CSI variation value obtained by the sensing receiver in the case of the Invalid Indication field set to 0, and indicates an invalid CSI variation feedback in the case of the Invalid Indication field set to 1.
 The above values are used for the feedback of CSI variation triggered by the Sensing Threshold-based Reporting Trigger frame.
 In this case, the Remaining Report Segments field is set to 0 to indicate this is the last segment with no Sensing Measurement Report Control and Sensing Measurement Report fields within the frame.

-The value equal to 15 indicates that the CSI variation feedback is not used and the corresponding frame is used for the feedback of sensing measurement result transmitted in the measurement reporting phase of the threshold based reporting phase or in the basic reporting phase.
+The value equal to 15 indicates that the CSI variation feedback is not reported and instead the corresponding frame provides the feedback of sensing measurement result during the threshold based reporting phase or the basic reporting phase. (#3150)

 See Table 9-127i (CSI Variation Feedback field).